a group of mushrooms in the forest

 Broadly, nicht comes after a conjugated verb, but before any other element it negates.
 Read the generalizations and examples below for more detail.

-• When negating a verb, nicht directly follows the verb and any objects it has.
+• When negating a verb, nicht directly follows the verb and any it has.

 verbobject'nicht'